hande-qmc/hande/documentation/users_guide/hubbard.rst

 The following options select which kind of calculation(s) are performed on the chosen system.
 If no calculation type is given, then only the calculation initialisation (mainly the enumeration of the basis) is performed.

+Note: None of these options are currently avaliable for the Heisenberg model.

 **exact**
     Perform a full diagonalisation of the Hamiltonian matrix.